Every advisor will claim to be a financial expert. They know this is what you want to hear when you select financial advisors.

 Education is an important source of knowledge if the degree came from an accredited college or university and was in a financial discipline.

 Watch-out for fake degrees, in particular advanced degrees.
-There are diploma mills that sell fake degrees to financial advisors
+There are diploma mills that sell degrees to financial advisors.

 Certification programs are the best way to acquire specialized knowledge in shorter time periods - if the programs have curriculums, proctored examinations, and continuing education requirements.

 Top quality industry associations want to advance the professionalism of the financial service industry.
-They can be an important source of specialized knowledge if they have significant continuing education requirements.
+They can be an important source of specialized knowledge if they have significant continuing education requirements to maintain memberships.

 Some of the best associations are: CFA Institute, IMCA, NAPFA, FPA, and AICPA.